danielmoore/WpfIgniter/user-guide.md

 Before `ViewElement` can be used, a `ViewFactory` must be attached to an ancestor in the visual tree.
 This is done automatically by [`ViewFactory.Create`][].
 If you have a parent tree that does not have a `ViewFactory` attached, you can attach one manually by calling `viewFactory.Attach(frameworkElement)`.
 Note that `Attach` is on `ViewFactory` itself, **not** `IViewFactory`.

-For convenience, `ViewElement` lives in the Igniter XML namespace (http://schemas.northhorizon.net/igniter) and defaults to the prefix `ign:`.

 ```xml
 <UserControl xmlns:ign="http://schemas.northhorizon.net/igniter">